Amzani/apidesk-sdk-test-def/docs/models/components/listactivitiesresponsestatus.md

 # ListActivitiesResponseStatus

-The status of the attendee in relation to the activity, such as 'confirmed', 'tentative', or 'declined'.
-This field provides insight into the attendee's participation level and is essential for managing attendance and follow-ups.
+The current participation status of the attendee in the activity, such as confirmed, tentative, or declined.
+This field helps in managing and tracking attendee responses and is optional in the response.

 ## Example Usage